SaadSaid158/GoLang-C2-Framework/README.md

    ```bash
    ./server_app
    ```
 4. Run the implant on the target system.
 It connects to `127.0.0.1:5000` by default.
+The binaries look for certificate and key files relative to their own location, so keep the `certs` folder next to the executables.

 ## Server CLI Usage
 The attacker CLI supports the following commands: